apache/airflow/docs/apache-airflow/howto/timetable.rst

 * Each run would be created right after the data interval ends.
 The run covering Monday happens on midnight Tuesday and so on.
 The run covering Friday happens on midnight Saturday.
 No runs happen on midnights Sunday and Monday.
+* Do not schedule a run on defined holidays.

 For simplicity, we will only deal with UTC datetimes in this example.